lesprgm/memorylayer/apps/ghost/dashboard/README.md

 ## Configuration

 Set `VITE_API_BASE` to your Ghost backend URL (defaults to `http://localhost:3000`).
 The dashboard polls every 2 seconds for live updates.

+---

+## Development Approach

+This dashboard is part of the Ghost application, which was developed using Kiro's spec-driven development methodology.
+See the [main Ghost README](../README.md#development-approach) for complete details on the specification-driven development process and architecture decisions.